judah4/judah4.github.io/_posts/2018-09-22-getting-started-with-gamedev.md

 Now tutorials are great to start but I'm sure you want to make your own games.
 Make a [game design document](https://vitalzigns.itch.io/gdd) to plan everything for your game and use tools like [Trello](https://trello.com/) or [HacknPlan](https://hacknplan.com/) for task management.
 Your games should start small but you will want to make it larger and work with other people.
-Planning and writing it down lets you share your idea with others before you write a lot of spaghetti.
+Writing it down lets you share your idea with others and plan before you write a lot of spaghetti code.

 #### Scope
 Once you get to designing your own games, start small.
 Game development is easy to get into right now so it's easy to think of the grand dream game but it is still very hard to complete something.
 Start small, and build your way up to larger and larger games.

 Don't be like me and try to make an MMORPG solo.
 It takes a long time and you probably won't finish.
 But instead, make a small game in a week, then in a month, then in a few months and so on.
-Completing and shipping games is an important skill that many developers don't do unfortunately.
+Completing and shipping games is an important skill that many developers unfortunately don't learn quickly.
 Finishing and publishing a game is a huge sign that you have what it takes to make games.
-But never forget that dream game.
-Keep it in the back of your mind so that when you are ready you can attempt it.
+However, never forget that dream game.
+Keep it in the back of your mind, so that when you are ready you can attempt it.
 Let it drive you.

 #### Publishing
 Finally, once you have something working, post it online!
 Sites like [Itch.io](https://itch.io) and [Gamejolt](https://gamejolt.com/) are great places and easy to post your games where other can find and play.
 You don't even need to complete the game, just get something working and upload it and share it with friends.

-There is also steam but that has an upfront cost and and should probably be the last place you publish until you have something more complete that you are proud of.
+There is also steam but that has an upfront cost and should probably be the last place you publish.
+Wait until you have something more complete that you are proud of.

 ---